 But in my view, living on the fees collected solely from Medicaid and insurance companies is sufficient.
 We may not get rich.
 But we can live well.

-This discussion is to make the point that we need to realistic about the collection rate.
+The point is that we need to be realistic about the collection rate.
 We may want to collect the maximum amount, but where your practice is located may require an adjustment to your expectations.

 Distribution of payers

 In most of the country, Blue Cross/Blue Shield pays the highest hourly rate for psychotherapy.
-So, of course, all providers prefer working with cash clients first and with BCBS clients coming in a close second.
-All prefer collecting the highest fees possible for their work.
+Of course, all providers prefer working with cash clients first and with BCBS clients coming in second.
+Everyone wants to collect the highest fees possible for their work.

 And there are reasons why accepting lower-paying clients may be the better choice, even if doing so reduces your collection rate.
 For example, it may be your best move if your community has a large employer that uses insurance with a lesser reimbursement rate.
 One never is wrong to go where the market is for your services.
 So accepting more low-fee clients reduces your collection rate but will keep you busier.

 Efficiency and effectiveness are the “name of the game” with collections.
 We want to collect as soon after the service date as possible, from both clients and insurance companies.
 (See Weekly business demand #4: Collecting for more on this topic.)
 And we need to be diligent in pursuing the collections due to us.
 Leaving money on the table will reduce your collection rate.
 A regular, consistent collections process for both client and insurance payments will increase your collections rate.

 Number of weeks worked – Range: 46 to 50 weeks per year